lemonade-sdk/playable-data/README.md

 `docs/` folder contains guides (WIP) for running fine-tuning.

-## Results
+## Contributions

-This README will be updated over time with the results of fine-tuning experiments, links to models, etc.
+This repo is still under heavy development, so its not time for contributions yet.
+Advice and requests in the issues are much appreciated, though!

 ## License

-The goal of this repo is to support fine-tuning models for use with [Infinity Arcade](https://github.com/lemonade-sdk/infinity-arcade), however the dataset is publicly available for anyone to use under the [MIT license](LICENSE).
-Please note that the data was generated using Anthropic Claude models in Cursor, so the licenses of those products also apply to the data.
+This dataset is publicly available for anyone to use under the [MIT license](LICENSE).
+Please note that the data (pygame scripts) was generated using Anthropic Claude models in Cursor, so the licenses of those products also apply to the data.

 ## Maintainer

 This project is maintained by @jeremyfowers.
-It is sponsored by AMD.